 Baillot, Cowan, and Munro produced three main research findings:

-The team’s work has been cited by the UK Parliament’s Home Affairs Committee, Refugee Women’s Strategy Group.
+- UK Parliament's Home Affairs Committee, Refugee Women's Strategy Group